CEED/libCEED/README.md

 ```

 The above code assumes a GPU-capable machine enabled in the OCCA
 backend.
-Depending on the availabl backends, other Ceed resource specifiers can
+Depending on the available backends, other Ceed resource specifiers can
 be provided with the `-ceed` option, for example:

 CEED resource (`-ceed`) | Backend